google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 ## Available platforms

 <a href="https://support.google.com/adsense/answer/9712?hl=en&ref_topic=1319753&rd=1">Google AdSense<a/> is a free product available to all websites.
-The Double-click platform is an ad management platform for large sites with adversiting teams.
+The Double-click platform is an ad management platform for large sites with advertising teams.

-You need to <a href="rms/publishergeneral/#utm_medium=et&utm_campaign=en&utm_source=ww-ww-et-nelson_doubleclick">contact DoubleClick's Solutions for Publishers</a>
-to get started with DoubleClick for Publishers (DFP).
-DoubleClick Ad Exchange is an invite only product that provides publishers detailed and finely-tuned controls for advertising savvy organizations.

 ### Adsense